MicrosoftDocs/common-data-model-and-service/powerapps/data-table-control.md

 <properties
-	pageTitle="Introducing data table control in PowerApps"
-	description="Introduction of data table control in PowerApps." services="powerapps"
+	pageTitle="Introducing the data table control in PowerApps" description="Introduction of the data table control in PowerApps." services="powerapps"
 	documentationCenter="na"
 	authors="jasongre"